Claudio Faccenna on the Dynamics of Subduction Zones

 Images courtesy of Claudio Faccenna unless otherwise noted.

 Top: map of subduction zone locations.
 Bottom: depth profiles of Pacific subduction zones.
 Western Pacific subduction zones, which subduct toward the west, are drawn in blue, and eastern Pacific subduction zones, which subduct toward the east, are drawn in red.
-Dashed lines indicate depths of 410 km and 660 km, which correspond to mantle transition zones where the seismic velocity, mineral phases, and density change.
+Dashed lines indicate depths of 410 km and 660 km, which correspond to mantle transition zones where the seismic velocity, mineral phases, density, and viscosity change.
 Zero on the distance scale corresponds to proximity to the coastline.
 The figure shows that the shapes of the subducting slabs vary considerably.
-This is thought to result from the interaction of several interacting factors, including the slab's properties, the mantle's characteristics, and forces on the plate.
+This is thought to result from the interaction of several factors, including the slab's properties, the mantle's characteristics, and forces on the plate.

 Becker, T and Faccenna, C. (2025), Tectonic Geodynamics, Princeton University Press